Don't Have a Cow (That's So Raven): Plot

-While looking for outfits, they are horrified to find that they each have developed cow ears and tails.
+While looking for outfits, they are horrified to find that their bodies have developed cow ears and tails.
 Eddie comes to the house to take them to the party, but they force him to leave as they start mooing sporadically and allow him to take the spell book to go with his sorcerer costume.
-The two discover that they are turning into cows due to the button's interference with the spell and are unable reverse the magic without the book.
-Raven suggests that they go to the party and get the book back to undo the spell, believing that the students won't question their appearances on Halloween.
+The two discover that they are turning into cows due to the button's interference with the spell and are unable to reverse the magic without the book.
+Raven suggests that they go to the party and get the book back to find a way to undo the spell, believing that the students won't question their appearances on Halloween.

 Cory and William return to the house empty-handed due to William's costume setting off multiple alarms in the neighborhood.
 Victor and Tanya arrive back with a bag full of candy and allow the boys to take some of theirs.
 Cory tells Victor that he misses trick-or-treating with him, prompting Victor to take the two boys out to get more candy.

-At the party, Raven and Chelsea struggle to find Eddie as their bodies and behavior continue to become more cowlike.
+At the party, Raven and Chelsea struggle to find Eddie as their bodies continue to change (such as developing snouts and hooves) and they begin to display cowlike behavior such as eating straw and chewing cud.
 When they finally locate him, Chelsea eats the book page they needed to reverse the spell just as Alana's friends halt the party to announce the costume contest results.
 Alana is outraged to learn that she placed second behind Raven and Chelsea.
-The students applaud Raven and Chelsea, who have now fully transformed into Holstein cows.
+As the students applaud them, Raven and Chelsea appear on all fours fully transformed into Holstein cows due to the spell's completion.
 The two sarcastically remark that their wish came true and that they "might as well milk it".
-It is revealed that the whole night was all a vision that Raven had right before Chelsea ate the burger, allowing her to stop Chelsea from eating meat and prevent her vision from happening.
+It is then revealed that the whole night was all a vision that Raven had right before Chelsea ate the burger, allowing her to stop Chelsea from eating meat and prevent her vision from happening.